kiooeht/Humility/README.md

 #### Bosses
 * Awakened One
     * Added a third phase:
         * 200 Max HP (220 on Asc 9+)
         * Gains 10 Ritual
 * Donu and Deca
     * Now have a single, shared health pool
 * Time Eater
+    * Starts with Real Time
+    * Real Time:
+        * Every 30 seconds, gains 1 Strength
-	* Starts with Double Time
+    * An accessibility option exists in the config menu to replace Real Time with Double Time
     * Double Time:
         * Whenever you play 6 cards, gains 1 Strength

 ### Ending